 Jesus also knew the people were blind, and that much of that blindness was not their fault, but the fault of their forefathers who had rejected the truth he had given them as Jehovah.
 He also knew they did not have the gift of the Holy Ghost to bear witness of him.
 He actually needed them in this wicked state, because they needed to kill him.
 The scriptures teach us that only the Jews, his own covenant people, were wicked enough to kill their own God, for if any other group of people had witnessed the miracles Jesus performed, they would have welcomed him as their God.

-From the beginning the plan of salvation stated that Christ had to be killed by his own people.
+From the beginning, the plan of salvation stated that Christ had to be killed by his own people.
 He had to be utterly rejected by the very people he was there to save.
 His work had to be done on his own merits, without any outside help.
 He had to be alone in his sacrifice, and his sacrifice had to be utterly complete.
 He had to give all of himself for his Father’s children.
 Not only did he have to suffer for their (our) sins, but he had to do it all alone.

 The great sacrifice

 Look in the scriptures for anyone who stayed by Christ’s side as he was scourged, mocked, tortured, and crucified.
 There was no one.
 He was totally abandoned.
 There were followers who stayed at a distance, but there was no one who spoke up for him, or who tried to physically come to his rescue.
-Talk about being abandoned.
-Jesus, who had suffered every form of injustice during his mortal ministry, who then went to Gethsemane and suffered the consequences and pains of every sin and injustice known to mankind for every person who had and would ever live, was, in the end, abandoned even by God our Father.
+Talk about being forsaken!
+Jesus, who had suffered every form of injustice during his mortal ministry, who then went to Gethsemane and suffered the consequences and pains of every sin and injustice known to mankind for every person who had and would ever live, was, in the end, forsaken even by God, our Father.
 In the very end he had to be able to say that he had accomplished his sacrifice on our behalf all by himself.
 And he did.

 What does he know of forgiveness?